This post is part of The Ultimate Guide to Sports Medicine

-A groin pull or groin strain is a common injury among athletes especially for those who participate in sports that require running and jumping.
+A groin pull or groin strain is a common injury among athletes, especially those who participate in sports that require running and jumping.

 There are five groin muscles (three short adductors and two long adductors).
-The muscle group functions to pull the leg back towards the middle and stabilize the pelvis during movement.
+The muscle group functions to pull the leg back toward the middle and stabilize the pelvis during movement.

 - 1st degree: Mild, usually heals quickly with little loss of strength and movement